Everglades High School

 Everglades High School is a public school located in Miramar, Florida, United States.
 The school serves approximately 2,425 students from Miramar and Pembroke Pines in grades 9 through 12.
-The current school hours are from 7:40 a.m. to 2:40 p.m.
 The most recent principal was Haleh Darbar, who was promoted effective February 1, 2022.

-In the 2007–08 school year due to overpopulation, another high school was constructed in Pembroke Pines, Florida, West Broward High School to resolve the overcrowding issue.
+In the 2007–2008 school year, due to overpopulation, West Broward High School was constructed in Pembroke Pines, Florida, to resolve the overcrowding issue.

-Everglades High currently has an FCAT school grade of an "A" for the 2017–18 Academic School Year.
+Everglades High had an FCAT school grade of "A" for the 2017–2018 school year.
 Everglades has a student to teacher ratio of 22:1, above the state average of 15:1.

 History

 Everglades High School was created to provide students in the Southern District of West Broward a secondary education school.
 At the time only Miramar High School, Charles W. Flanagan High School, and Cypress Bay High School composed the Southwest Region of secondary High Schools in the Broward Country School District.

 The temporary location was at the former Charles W. Flanagan High School's Annex location because of the ongoing final construction of the Everglades main building.
 The school schedule was held in double sessions during the months at the annex because of the large population, where the class of 2007 freshman had classes from 12:30 p.m. to 5:30 p.m. and upperclassmen had classes from 7:00 a.m. to 12:00 p.m.
-The class of 2004 of Everglades had a total of 12 senior students.
+The class of 2004 had a total of 12 senior students.

-For the 2007–08 school year, freshmen students were sent to the annex portable site that they had originally used for the school's first class of students.
-The following 2008–2009 school year, Everglades High School was given new school boundaries due to the newly constructed West Broward High School in the Pembroke Pines area.
-Since then, all students including freshman take their classes at Everglades High School and the former Charles W. Flanagan Annex is no longer in use for lower-class men.
+For the 2007–2008 school year, freshmen students were sent to the annex portable site that they had originally used for the school's first class of students.
+The following school year, Everglades High School was given new school boundaries due to the newly constructed West Broward High School in the Pembroke Pines area.
+Since then, all students—including freshman—take their classes at Everglades High School and the former Charles W. Flanagan Annex is no longer in use for freshmen.

-In 2010, Former Florida Governor Charlie Crist visited the High School to honor the recognition of the school's success in improving test scores and graduation rates.
+In 2010, former Florida governor Charlie Crist visited the high school to honor the recognition of the school's success in improving test scores and graduation rates.

-In 2012 the Former Principal of Everglades High School, Paul D Fletcher, retired from his position.
-He had served the school since its opening.
+In 2012, principal Paul D. Fletcher retired from his position, having served the school since its opening.

 In June 2018, Everglades High School hosted the National Speech and Debate competition along with other schools across the Fort Lauderdale region.

-In February 16 2023, there was a bomb threat in the school, students were evacuated to the nearby Glades Middle School before given an all clear by the Miramar Police.
+On February 16, 2023, there was a bomb threat in the school, and students were evacuated to the nearby Glades Middle School before given an all clear by the Miramar Police.

 Demographics

-As of the 2021-22 school year, the total student enrollment was 2,020.
+As of the 2021–2022 school year, the total student enrollment was 2,020.
 The ethnic makeup of the school was 42.6% White, 42% Black, 37.6% Hispanic, 10.6% Asian, 0.1% Pacific Islander, 3.9% Multiracial, and 0.7% Native American or Native Alaskan.